Don’t call it a comeback.

 Hot dog talk, don’t get excited.

 Personally, I love everything on my dog.
-Mayo, mustard, ketchup, chunky dills, onions, sauerkraut, hot sauce, you name it – I’ll top it, eat it and love it.
+Mayo, mustard, vinegary dills or neon relish, white onions, sauerkraut, hot sauce, you name it – I’ll top it, eat it and love it.

 Politically, I also equally support our country’s most prominent regionals.
-It can be a Chicagoan, a thickly frank covered in a variety of chunky, hearty accoutrements, the more sparely topped, thin and extra-long New York version, or the ever-growing Arizona contribution to the national hot dog scene: the Sonoran Dog.
-Always wrapped in bacon, held in soft bread and smothered to your heart’s delight with, among many possible variables, spicy, roasted peppers, chopped onion, pinto beans and drizzles of glossy mayo.
+It can be Chicago-style, a thickly frank covered in a variety of chunky, hearty accoutrements, the more sparely topped, thin and extra-long New York version, or the ever-growing Arizona or Southwest borderlands contribution to the global hot dog scene: the Sonoran Dog.
+Always wrapped in bacon, held in a pocket of soft bread (usually a traditional Mexican bolillo bun steamed or flat-top toasted) and smothered to your heart’s delight with, among many possible adventures, spicy roasted peppers, chopped onion, pinto beans, zig-zags of mayo and mustard, you name it.
 Seriously heaven-sent.

-I’ve expanded my borders across the Pacific, going slightly Asian, with a touch of good Chinese mustard, scallions and a lengthy drizzle of Sriracha.
+I’ve expanded my borders across the Pacific, going generically Asian, with a schmear of spicy Chinese mustard, scallions and a lengthy drizzle of Sriracha.

 Like I’ve always contested, gluttony as a cardinal sin needs revisiting.

-May it hold its head high, rising from its lowly social castings, and re-take its rightful place in our culinary heritage.
+May the hot dog hold its head high, rising from its lowly social castings, and re-take its rightful place in our culinary heritage.